STAR: Successful Transition and Academic Readiness

 - Connect with your fellow STAR Program students

 - Connect with your peer mentor

-The application for the STAR program has now closed.
+The application for the STAR program has now open.
 If you have any questions please contact STARProgram@nau.edu.